Find Your Next Bicycle Tour

 There are many historical sites on each cycleway such as Matera in Italy.

 All of the routes listed are multi-week routes but you can choose your distance and just ride parts of the distance.
 The route may be on paved roads, unpaved forest roads or agricultural roads, or dedicated cycle paths.
-Paths may be paved or not but in any case a mountain bike is not necessary for these rides.
+Paths may be paved or not but in any case a mountain bike is not needed for these rides.
 The routes are generally not designed for person using a road bike with narrow tires and drop handlebars.

 The information here is for unsupported riders, no sag wagon.
 Each of the routes has services and accommodations along the way so you can always find a place to stay each night and a bite to eat.